 Buyer personas act as the primary building blocks for your website development process.
 They help you understand your buyers’ goals closely—to the point that it helps you tailor your website layout as per their taste.

 In their highly publicized book, Conversion Optimization: The Art and Science of Converting Prospects Into Customers, authors Khalid Saleh and Ayat Shukairy share some great examples of companies that use buyer personas.

 Best Buy’s case study is one that stood out among the lot.
 Here’s a brief overview of how Best Buy penciled different personas to reel in the attention of its targeted audience.
 Don’t forget to get your notepads out to jot down the ideas you want to emulate for your site.

 Best Buy’s Buyer Personas

 In order to separate the most profitable customers from the least, Best Buy segregated its customer data into four types of people.
 They arrived at these buyer personas based on the income and personality traits of different people.
 Plus, the company analyzed these personas inside-out, which helped them figure out the striking similarities between the first two groups of customers and the next two groups.
 With families at the center, the purchases of the first two groups were centered on their families.
-In the case of next two groups, the purchases were meant for the purchaser themselves.
+In the case of the next two groups, the purchases were meant for the purchaser themselves.